Vladimir Antonov-Saratovsky: Biography

 Antonov-Saratovsky was a member of the court at the Shakhty trial and in the case of the Union Bureau of Mensheviks, as well as in the case of the Industrial Party trial.

-P. Antonov-Saratovsky was the author of a number of articles and brochures on jurisprudence, some of them translated into foreign languages (in particular, his 1931 article on the Menshevik trial).
+Antonov-Saratovsky was the author of a number of articles and brochures on jurisprudence, some of them translated into foreign languages (in particular, his 1931 article on the Menshevik trial).
 He also wrote memoirs based on his experience in the revolutionary movement.
 He retired in 1944 and was a personal pensioner from then.

 By decree of the Presidium of the Supreme Soviet of the USSR of December 20, 1955, he was awarded the Order of Lenin.

 He died in Moscow on August 3, 1965.
 He was buried at the Saratov Resurrection Cemetery next to the grave of Nikolai Chernyshevsky.